robole-dev/sulu-ai-translator-bundle/README.md

 > composer require robole/sulu-ai-translator-bundle:@dev

+3. Check the coding standards:

+> composer php-cs

+4. Apply coding standards:

+> composer php-cs-fix

 ### Troubleshooting

 If a translation request returns the input text, it is very likely that the language key(s) defined in your `locale_mapping` bundle configuration are not [supported by DeepL](https://developers.deepl.com/docs/resources/supported-languages#target-languages).
 This will be indicated in the response object.

 ### Ideas for next versions

 - Add Symfony Recipe for quicker installation of bundle.
 - Replace `document.querySelector` with store-based approach for toggling blocks.
 - Enable configuration of translation strictness for each language (e.g. formal, informal, etc.)
 - Add a dropdown popup next to translation button for overwriting source and target language of a field

 ### Disclaimer